dankilman/awe/examples/rest_api.md

-An example that shows how to use ``awe``'s CLI to create a page with a line chart and update it.
+An example that shows how to use ``awe``'s REST API client to create a page with a line chart and update it.